 Include them in the food preparation and cooking process.
 It’s a great way for the child to experience different tastes and textures.

 3. Bake something tasty

-When you bake you are teaching maths (volumes, weight), food science (leavening, role of each ingredient in the recipe, Maillard browning, texture, solid, liquid and gas), art (creativity and design) and a love for food and cooking too!
+When you bake you are teaching maths (volumes, weight), food science (leavening, the role of each ingredient in the recipe, Maillard browning, texture, solid, liquid and gas), art (creativity and design) and a love for food and cooking too!

 Go to the library or book store and read books that are related to food and nutrition.
-Check out Elephant’s Dilemma of Difference for a book that celebrates individuality, body positivity, self esteem and intuitive eating.
+Check out Elephant’s Dilemma of Difference for a book that celebrates individuality, body positivity, self-esteem and intuitive eating.